armandojaleo/CosmoEmbedings/simulator/README.md

 ## 🚀 demo_run_all.py

 Runs the full simulation with SDK integration:
-1. Launches nodes with cosmic validation
+1. Launches nodes with cosmo validation
 2. Creates and sends a block with real embeddings
 3. Syncs blocks with signature verification
 4. Opens the UI for monitoring